Daniel-191/casino-bot-wiki/docs/features/farming/index.md

 Events only affect crops that were **already planted** when they trigger - empty fields = no impact.
 Use [`/farming-events`](events.md) to see recent events and whether they hit your crops.

+## Quest combo

+Harvesting is boosted by your [quest combo multiplier](../quests/index.md) - up to **2.60×** at full stacks.
+It is applied last, on top of Patreon boosts and event bonuses, and scales the **crop sale value only**.
+Seeds and fertilizer stay at list price, so the combo widens your margin rather than inflating both sides of it.

+Auto-replant harvests earn the combo as well, but read the multiplier from your last active session - crops that come in while you are offline pay flat.

 ## Commands

 - [`/farming`](farming.md) - Open your farm interface